Mental Health Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for mental health roles in Connecticut?

-The H-1B is the most common visa for clinical mental health roles that require a master's or doctoral degree, including licensed professional counselors, psychologists, and psychiatrists.
+The H-1B visa is the most common visa for clinical mental health roles that require a master's or doctoral degree, including licensed professional counselors, psychologists, and psychiatrists.
 The J-1 visa is frequently used for psychiatry residency and fellowship programs at Connecticut teaching hospitals.
 Some employers also sponsor EB-2 or EB-3 immigrant visas for permanent placement, particularly for hard-to-fill clinical positions.

 Which cities in Connecticut have the most mental health sponsorship jobs?